anirudh217sharma/Finals_Spr2021/README.md

 Secondly, it would ask you to choose a grid size :
 ![image](https://user-images.githubusercontent.com/48274485/116638195-6bab2c00-a92b-11eb-8790-d26bc053bffb.png)

-After this it would show a surface which has a button to play the game and another to solvet the game:
+After this it would show a surface which has a button to play the game and another to solve the game:

 ![image](https://user-images.githubusercontent.com/48274485/116638340-c775b500-a92b-11eb-89ca-15344dbfe7ae.png)